Table of Contents

 There are various types of inventory management techniques which can help in efficient inventory management.
 They are as follows:

-ABC stands for Always Better Control technique.
-ABC analysis is an inventory management technique where inventory items are classified into three categories namely: A, B, and C. The items in A category of inventory are closely controlled as it consists of high-priced inventory which may be less in number but are very expensive.
+ABC analysis stands for Always Better Control Analysis.
+It is an inventory management technique where inventory items are classified into three categories namely: A, B, and C. The items in A category of inventory are closely controlled as it consists of high-priced inventory which may be less in number but are very expensive.
 The items in B category are relatively lesser expensive inventory as compared to A category and the number of items in B category is moderate so control level is also moderate.
 The C category consists of a high number of inventory items which require lesser investments so the control level is minimum.

 Just In Time (JIT) Method

-In Just in time method of inventory control, the company keeps only as much inventory as it needs during the production process.
+In Just in Time method of inventory control, the company keeps only as much inventory as it needs during the production process.
 With no excess inventory in hand, the company saves the cost of storage and insurance.
 The company orders further inventory when the old stock of inventory is close to replenishment.
 This is a little risky method of inventory management because a little delay in ordering new inventory can lead to stock out situation.
 Thus this method requires proper planning so that new orders can be timely placed.

 Material Requirements Planning (MRP) Method